ba-careerpath-7/Corporate_Bankruptcy_Prediction_Project/README.md

 * If someone wants the most optimal PR-AUC score, they should select the area or tip of curve that is near the top right.
 This contains the best combination of precision and recall values!

+## How to read the Precision Recall Curve

+A high curve in the top right part of the plot implies that there is both high precision and recall.
+This results in a bigger shaded area.
+We want models that have big areas since the area represents the PR-AUC score.

+Conversely, a low curve in the bottom left part of the plot implies that there is both low precision and recall.
+This results in a lower shaded area.

+Since the PR-AUC score was 0.456, it makes sense that we do not see a high or low curve.

+We have evidence that our XGBoost model performs reasonably well at predicting bankrupt companies.
+For context, the baseline precision for a model that predicts randomly is about 0.03 since about 3% of companies are bankrupt.
+A PR-AUC score of 0.456 is significantly higher than 0.03!

 ### The Human Element:
 Real-world bankruptcy is often driven by qualitative shifts (like the Blockbuster/Netflix case) that tabular data cannot see.
 A truly robust strategy must combine Machine Learning with Contextual Analysis.